GrottoCenter/grottocenter-api/README.md

-# Grottocenter 3
+# Grottocenter 3 API

-The Wiki database made by cavers for cavers!
+**Grottocenter** is The Wiki database made by cavers for cavers!

+This github project is the backend application which provide the Grottocenter API to the grottocenter front app.

+For the Front-End See the [grottocenter-front project](https://github.com/GrottoCenter/grottocenter-front)

 Current production version is available [here](http://beta.grottocenter.org/)